-How Can You Use Cryptocurrency?
+How Can You Use Cryptocurrency in Canada?

 Realistically, in today’s world, money is most useful in digital form.
 Cryptocurrency is a currency that is manifested in digital form from the onset, so naturally, it is much better suited to how we put money to use.